mhgamboa/notes/Databases/prisma.md

 A huge thank you to Grégory D'Angelo for his free course [Build a Full-Stack App with Next.js, Supabase & Prisma](https://themodern.dev/courses/build-a-fullstack-app-with-nextjs-supabase-and-prisma-322389284337222224).
 I could not have learned all this without you.

+NOTE: You can't use Prisma directly on the client-side.
+You must use getServerSideProps/getStaticProps(or whatever Next 13 is), or submit to the `pages/api` directory (or whatever the next 13 equivalent is)

 ## Table of Contents

 1. [Setup/Installation](https://github.com/mhgamboa/notes/blob/main/Databases/prisma.md#setupinstallation)